 IMPERSONATING AN OFFICER HAS NO BOUNDARIES

 There are so many accounts of law enforcement impersonations globally that this crime can easily be labeled as rampant!
 In countries as far apart as Thailand and the the UK, there are newspaper reports of those who are ‘caught in the act.’
 In a few cases, the perpetrator has no malicious intent, like ‘Sergeant Eros’ in the UK, a stripper, who was pulled over on his way to work and fined for wearing the uniform and for carrying unauthorized gear on his police belt.
 But like those incidents in the U.S.A., most look-a-likes have not only committed the crime of impersonation but have also robber, assaulted, and even killed their victims.
 Unfortunately, in almost every case, the public had NOT been previously warned about an impersonator in their midsts.
 It is usually only after an incident occurs that a local newspaper may interview someone from a police department and write an article about what to do if someone is unsure about who is flashing lights behind them.
-In fact, we even posted some additional information about impersonating a police officer, and what some of the consequence are in our knowledge base.

 REPORTING AFTER THE FACT